joyceeexinyiwang/SCSThesis/ProgressLog.md

   - Density of agent-agent communication network
   - Circulation network (retweets) versus discourse network (quotes/reply)
 - Aggregate opinion stories and factual stories and compare across different agencies
-  - Whether there is a consistent engagement pattern across agencies
+  - Is there a consistent engagement pattern across agencies?
-  - What allow an agency to generate more discourse around factual stories than opinion stories, or vice versa
+  - What allow an agency to generate more discourse around factual stories than opinion stories, or vice versa?
   - Examine whether opinion stories attract more frequent agents or one-time agents
 - Collect data on viral stories
   - Compare and contrast the network of viral opinion stories and that of viral factual stories